 How to Remove Water Stains on Wood

-No matter how careful you are, in spite of using all the coasters and table covers, it is difficult to stop the problem when water stains wood on your furniture.
+No matter how careful you are, in spite of using all the coasters and table covers, it is difficult to get rid of water stains wood on your furniture.
 A white water ring mark or the black ring on your precious furniture does not always mean that you have to discard it; there are several simple ways to removing the stains, and here are some of them.

 For White Rings